 In practice, this could mean for example that two days a week you provide your services through your PSC to a client working independently on a role deemed outside IR35.
 For the remaining three days of the week you might be working on a role deemed inside IR35 for which you will be subject to PAYE.

-HMRC has introduced a Client-Led Disagreement Process which is designed to give contractors the opportunity to review the basis of the decision and raise a dispute if deemed necessary.
+HMRC has introduced a Client-Led Disagreement Process which is designed to give contractors and consultants the opportunity to review the basis of the decision and raise a dispute if deemed necessary.

 If you disagree with an IR35 SDS, you must contact your client who has 45 days to respond to your dispute with their reasons for making the decision.
 During this time, the original SDS will still be applicable and therefore also any subsequent change in your engagement model.